 It was a short trip to Prague, a long weekend away to celebrate our anniversary.
 Andy has been to Prague several times, and I was there once before when we first met.
 We had both seen most of the major sights, so this was a trip about food, enjoying the city, and having a relaxing weekend together.
 Here’s a look at how much we spent traveling in Prague.

-Total Prague Spending
+Total Prague travel costs

 The totals are listed in US dollars, euros, and Czech korunas.